AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

      ![Pathfinding Visualizer Screenshot](https://drive.google.com/uc?export=view&id=1lemMTOixKq7FkiucLm5OuBF17aJvX3tn)

 9.)
 Then click on the "Find Sortest Path" to find the shortest distance between the startpoint and endpoint.
+You can also see the distance and time taken by the path.

 ![Pathfinding Visualizer Screenshot](https://drive.google.com/uc?export=view&id=1mCWS0mi12TlZyOFGsmWgYHsq2EBbwm1b)